Video Sean 'Diddy' Combs pleads not guilty to superseding indictment

 Sean 'Diddy' Combs pleads not guilty to superseding indictment

-Sean "Diddy" Combs pleaded not guilty Friday to a superseding indictment that charges him with forcing one of his employees into sex acts.
+Sean "Diddy" Combs pleaded not guilty on Friday to a new indictment that expands the timeframe of the alleged conduct and adds two additional alleged victims.

 Additional Live Streams